gain9999/dtm/README.md

    - `python3 -m http.server 8000`
    - `npx serve .`
 2. Open `http://localhost:8000` (or the port you picked) in a modern desktop browser.
-3. Pan/zoom around Thailand, click a grid cell to fetch the DEM, then experiment with the sliders or multi-select toggle.
+3. Pan/zoom, click a grid cell to fetch the DEM, then experiment with the sliders or multi-select toggle.

 > Tip: Because the app hits `https://s3.opengeohub.org/...`, make sure your browser/network allows outbound HTTPS traffic.